Config and Local State

 archive.s3Uriarchive.s3SyncOnCompletearchive.summaryExportPatharchive.wrapUpExportPatharchive.awsProfilearchive.awsRegion

-archive.awsProfile and archive.awsRegion are forwarded as AWS_PROFILE / AWS_REGION env vars into every aws spawn that runs during oat-project-complete and oat project archive sync.
-The per-invocation oat project archive sync --profile <profile> and --region <region> flags override the config for a single run; an AWS_PROFILE / AWS_REGION already set in the parent shell sits between the flag and the config in precedence (flag > shell env > config).
+archive.awsProfile and archive.awsRegion are forwarded as AWS_PROFILE / AWS_REGION env vars into every aws spawn that runs during oat-project-complete and oat repo archive sync, and they override any values already set in the parent shell — the repo's archive-scoped declaration wins so users don't have to remember to unset AWS_PROFILE per shell.
+The per-invocation oat repo archive sync --profile <profile> and --region <region> flags then override the config for a single run, giving precedence flag > config > shell env.
+When neither flag nor config is set, the parent shell's AWS_PROFILE / AWS_REGION pass through unchanged.
 Raw access keys (AWS_ACCESS_KEY_ID / AWS_SECRET_ACCESS_KEY) remain a shell-environment concern — there is no config plumbing for them.

 Tool-pack installation state also lives here as shared repo config: